Blog

 I appreciate you sharing your time with me.
 Have a fabulous day!

-Here’s how to win: Comment on the NND blog and Design Team blogs (see list below)!
-Thewinner will be chosen at random from the collective reveal posts.
-Make sure to check out each of their blogs and comment for your chance to win.
+One lucky winner will receive a $25 prize to spend at Newton’s Nook Designs online shop!
+The winner will be chosen at random from the collective blog posts featuring our new products this week.
+For a chance to win, leave comments on the Design Team Member Blog Posts (see list below) from Wednesday November 12 through Thursday November 13th.
 You will not know which blog has been chosen so the more you comment on the better your chances are of winning!
-You have until Thursday May 18th at 9pm ET to comment — winners will be announced on the blog post on Friday, May 19th.
+You have until Thursday, November 13th at 9 pm ET to comment — winners will be announced on the NND blog on Friday, November 14th.

 Check out all the awesome Design Team Blogs below to enter: